Billions of Brood X cicadas set to emerge in parts of Eastern US for first time in 17 years: What to know

 What does the male mating call sound like?

-It can sound like a high-pitched electric buzz, a chirp or rattle.
+It varies by species, but it can sound like a high-pitched electric buzz, a chirp or a rattle.
 Fast-forward to 2:14 in Sir David Attenborough's video above to get a good listen.
 The females respond to the males' calls by clicking their wings, and it all makes for quite a symphony.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.